 This is done through the development of technology like the Air XD Dust Monitor and XD One Personal Dust Monitor, alongside supporting software, to deliver data in realtime and make sure every worker knows the state of air around them.

 We haven’t stopped there, however.
 Our engineers are constantly asking “what can we do so that, in 10 years time, every worker in the world exposed to dangerous particulates is wearing personal dust monitoring?”

 This is easier said than done, of course, but it’s a challenge we’re committed to undertaking and beating.
 As well as setting ourselves the task of overcoming the engineering challenge, we’re having to face those natural ‘hidden in plain sight’ biases discussed above.

 We’ve privately funded each project every step of the way – from research and development, to manufacturing and distribution.
 Every penny.

 Independently developed dust monitoring technology

 Not that we mind.
-In fact, we’re proud to have independently conceived and created our range of XD products: innovative dust monitoring technology that’s now the envy of the industry.
+In fact, we’re proud to have independently conceived and created our range of Air X dust monitors products: innovative dust monitoring technology that’s now the envy of the industry.

 These products are perfectly capable of helping us meet our 10-year challenge, and in the process save many thousands of lives.